boazbk/crypto/lec_19_quantum.md

 ## Grover's Algorithm

 Shor's Algorithm, which we'll see in the next lecture, is an amazing achievement, but it only applies to very particular problems.
-It does not seem to be relevant to breaking AES, lattice based cryptography, or problems not related to quantum computing at all such as scheduling,  constraint satisfaction, traveling salesperson etc.. etc..
+It does not seem to be relevant to breaking AES, lattice based cryptography, or problems not related to quantum computing at all such as scheduling,  constraint satisfaction, traveling salesperson etc.
 Indeed, for the most general form of these search problems, classically we don't how to do anything much better than brute force search, which takes $2^n$ time over an $n$-bit domain.
 Lev Grover showed that quantum computers can obtain a quadratic improvement over this brute force search, solving SAT in $2^{n/2}$ time.
 The effect of Grover's algorithm on cryptography is fairly mild: one essentially needs to double the key lengths of symmetric primitives.
 But beyond cryptography, if large scale quantum computers end up being built, Grover search and its variants might end up being some of the most useful computational problems they will tackle.